-If Texas’ lesser-known second largest city only invokes thoughts of The Alamo, think again.
+If Texas’ second-largest city only invokes thoughts of The Alamo, think again.

-San Antonio has reinvented itself, and in recent years, it’s emerged as a vibrant and cosmopolitan city begging to be rediscovered.
+San Antonio, a city brimming with history, has reinvented itself in recent years emerging as a vibrant and cosmopolitan city begging to be rediscovered.

 The city’s historic restorations have resulted in UNESCO recognition.
 A contemporary restaurant scene inspires locals and visitors to look well beyond tacos and refried beans.
 A vibrant cultural scene boasts exceptional museums and galleries alongside world-class hotels.